EDUC: COUNSELING&HUMAN SERVICES (CHS)

 CHS 417 - CAREER AND LIFE-STYLE PLANNING

-Topics include career theories and decision-making models; assesment instruments and technology-based applications; processes, strategies, and resources available to the career counselor; program planning, organization, and administration; and interrelationships among work, family, and other life roles, including diversity and gender.
+Topics include career theories and decision-making models; assessment instruments and technology-based applications; processes, strategies, and resources available to the career counselor; program planning, organization, and administration; and interrelationships among work, family, and other life roles, including diversity and gender.
 Clinical observations and case studies consistent with student's career direction.

 Credits: 3